substrate-developer-hub/newsletter/draft/2023-08-substrate-newsletter.md

 **Summary**

 This code change updates the documentation of the Scheduler Pallet and adds a warning section to inform users of anti-patterns when scheduling runtime calls.
-It closes issue #14715.

 ---